Sobha Singh and other Famous Artists of Andretta

 She developed the idea of Rural Theater as a powerful didactic and artistic medium for rustic culture.
 She wrote about social reform dealing with the ways, life and traditions of common folk.
 Several people helped her with the production of her scripts.

 Till her retirement at the age of 80, she conducted dramatic shows and held training courses in writing, acting and producing of the plays.

 Awards and Works

-She was called as the great grandmother of Punjabi theatre.
+She was called as the great-grandmother of Punjabi theater.
 She was bestowed the honorary degree of D. Lit., in 1970 by the Punjabi University for her contribution to Punjabi culture and drama.

-In the same year she published, “In Commemoration of the Fiftieth Anniversary of passing of Philip Ernest Richard”.
+In the same year, she published, “In Commemoration of the Fiftieth Anniversary of the passing of Philip Ernest Richard”.
 Another book, “The Country Life” earned her several admirers.

 Nora as a Person

-Nora led a life full of simplicity, cleanliness and beauty.
+Nora led a life full of simplicity, cleanliness, and beauty.
 She would dig the soil of her vegetable garden, tend and water the plants herself.
-She divided the work-time of the servants as hukka-or narghila break, tea-break, rest-break and meals break.
+She divided the work-time of her servants into hukka-or narghile break, tea-break, rest-break and meals break.